-Financial help from Salvation Army in Arizona.
+Ger help from the Salvation Army in Arizona.

 The Salvation Army has a number of assistance programs across Arizona.
-Some of them can provide direct financial help for paying rent, utility bills, medications and more.
+Some of them can provide direct financial help including money to pay rent, utility bills, and more.
 The amount of cash provided depends on funding.
-Other locations listed below of the Salvation Army in Arizona will not provide monetary assistance, but instead distribute food, clothing, free Christmas gifts or holiday assistance, offer school supplies and case management services.
-The Salvation Army helps tens of thousands of people per year.
+Other locations will not provide monetary assistance, but instead distribute free food, clothes, free Christmas gifts or give out school supplies.
+Find more information below on Salvation Army assistance programs in AZ, with links to local options too.

-For example, they serve more than a quarter of a million meals annually.
-Many people use the holiday programs that are offered, and can receive Thanksgiving and Christmas meals.
-Food banks distribute groceries, meals, clothing, and other aid.
+Food banks at local Salvation Army centers in AZ distribute groceries, meals, and other aid.
+Both fresh and canned food will be given away by the Salvation Army.
 Some items may be delivered to seniors or the homebound.
-There are hundreds of local food banks in Arizona, all of which help feed the hungry.
+Salvation Army case workers also have details on other distribution centers as there are hundreds of local food banks in Arizona, all of which help feed the hungry.

 Salvation Army emergency financial help and case management